-Height data will be updated as part of the Integrated Capture Programme.
-In areas that have already been modelled, update is only required when real-world change has occurred, for example a new motorway cutting.
+Height data will be updated as part of the integrated capture programme, alongside our large-scale data revision.
+In areas that have already been modelled, update is only required when real-world change has occurred; for example, a new motorway cutting.